Elite: Elitist privilege

 According to Mills, the governing elite in the United States primarily draws its members from political leaders, including the president, and a handful of key cabinet members, as well as close advisers, major corporate owners and directors, and high-ranking military officers.
-These groups overlap and elites tend to circulate from one sector to another, consolidating power in the process.
+These groups overlap; elites tend to circulate from one sector to another, consolidating power in the process.

-Unlike the ruling class, a social formation based on heritage and social ties, the power elite is characterized by the organizational structures through which its wealth is acquired.
+Unlike the ruling class, a social formation based on heritage and social ties, the power elite is characterized by the organizational structures through which it acquires wealth.
 According to Mills, the power elite rose from "the managerial reorganization of the propertied classes into the more or less unified stratum of the corporate rich".
-In G. William Domhoff's sociology textbooks, Who Rules America? editions, he further clarified the differences in the two terms: "The upper class as a whole does not do the ruling.
-Instead, class rule is manifested through the activities of a wide variety of organizations and institutions...Leaders within the upper class join with high-level employees in the organizations they control to make up what will be called the power elite".

-The Marxist theoretician Nikolai Bukharin anticipated the elite theory in his 1929 work, Imperialism and World Economy: "present-day state power is nothing but an entrepreneurs' company of tremendous power, headed even by the same persons that occupy the leading positions in the banking and syndicate offices".
+In G. William Domhoff's sociology textbooks, Who Rules America? editions, he further clarified the differences in the two terms:"The upper class as a whole does not do the ruling.
+Instead, class rule is manifested through the activities of a wide variety of organizations and institutions [...]
+Leaders within the upper class join with high-level employees in the organizations they control to make up what will be called the power elite".The Marxist theoretician Nikolai Bukharin anticipated the elite theory in his 1929 work, Imperialism and World Economy:"present-day state power is nothing but an entrepreneurs' company of tremendous power, headed even by the same persons that occupy the leading positions in the banking and syndicate offices".

 Power elite

-The power elite is a term used by Mills to describe a relatively small, loosely connected group of individuals who dominate American policymaking.
-This group includes bureaucratic, corporate, intellectual, military, media, and government elites who control the principal institutions in the United States and whose opinions and actions influence the decisions of the policymakers.
+The term power elite is used by Mills to describe a relatively small, loosely connected group of individuals who dominate American policymaking.
+This group includes bureaucratic, corporate, intellectual, military, media, and government elites who control the principal institutions in the United States and whose opinions and actions influence policymakers' decisions.
 The basis for membership of a power elite is institutional power, namely an influential position within a prominent private or public organization.
 A study of the French corporate elite has shown that social class continues to hold sway in determining who joins this elite group, with those from the upper-middle class tending to dominate.

 Another study (published in 2002) of power elites in the United States during the administration of President George W. Bush (in office from 2001 to 2009) identified 7,314 institutional positions of power encompassing 5,778 individuals.
 A later study of U.S. society noted demographic characteristics of this elite group as follows: